Skip to content

 Coffee style

 The coffee side is led by rotation rather than repetition.
-Officially, the house beans change through the year, and recent coverage describes a tight list of espresso drinks, filter coffee from S$8, and matcha latte alongside the usual black and milk options.
-That gives the bar a little more range than a simple neighbourhood espresso stop, and the menu reads clearly within a minute of walking in.
+The house beans change through the year, and the bar keeps the list tight: espresso drinks, filter coffee from S$8, matcha latte, and the usual black and milk options.
+That gives it more range than a simple neighbourhood espresso stop, and the menu reads clearly within a minute of walking in.

 What people go for